Kate Donnally

-Kate Donnally is an American politician serving as a member of the Vermont House of Representatives for the Lamoille-2 district.
+Kate Donnally is an American politician who served as a member of the Vermont House of Representatives for the Lamoille-2 district.
 A member of the Democratic Party, and serves with Representative Daniel Noyes.
 Donnally was elected in November 2020, and assumed office on January 6, 2021.
 She was re-elected in 2022.

 Early life and education

 Born and raised in Vermont, Donnally graduated from Burlington High School in 1999.
 She earned a Master of Social Work from the New York University Silver School of Social Work.
 Donnally and her wife have two children and live in Hyde Park, Vermont.

 Career

 Donnally worked at the Ali Forney Center, a community center for LGBT homeless youth in New York City.
 Outside of politics, she is a licensed social worker and counselor.
 Donnally was elected to the Vermont House of Representatives in November 2020 and assumed office on January 6, 2021.